 A complete description of the student’s FERPA rights and protections can be found in the college’s Student Handbook.

-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Actof 1990 is a federal statute requiring colleges and universities participating in federal financial aid programs to maintain and disclose campus crime statistics and security information.
-Compass College of Cinematic Arts therefore produces and distributes an Annual Security Report to members of the college community.
-A paper copy of this report is available upon request by calling (616) 988-1000.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1990 is a federal statute requiring colleges and universities participating in federal financial aid programs to maintain and disclose campus crime statistics and security information.
+Compass College of Film & Media therefore produces and distributes an Annual Security Report to all enrolled students and current employees each year by October 1.
+Upon request, the college will provide its annual security report to any prospective student or prospective employee.
+An electronic or paper copy of this report is available by calling (616) 988-1000.

-Compass College of Cinematic Artscrime statistics, asreported to the U.S. Department of Education: Campus Safety and Security Data Analysisoffice can be viewed here.
+Compass College of Film & Media crime statistics, as reported to the U.S. Department of Education: Campus Safety and Security Data Analysis office can be viewed here.

 It also requires sex offenders already required to register in a State to provide notice, as required under State law, of each institution of higher education in that State at which the person is employed, carries on a vocation, volunteers services or is a student.

-CCCA is a non-profit college granting a Bachelor of Fine Arts Degree in Cinematic and Media Arts and an Associates of Applied Science Degree in Film and Media Production.
-Information regarding CCCA’s national accrediting organization and state licensing agency, authorizing CCCA to operate a non-profit institution of higher education, can be found here.
+CCFM is a non-profit college granting a Bachelor of Fine Arts Degree in Cinematic and Media Arts and an Associates of Applied Science Degree in Film and Media Production.
+Information regarding CCFM’s national accrediting organization and state licensing agency, authorizing CCFM to operate a non-profit institution of higher education, can be found here.

-Further details regarding how students can seek resolution if their first attempt is not successful can be found in the CCCA College Catalog.
+Further details regarding how students can seek resolution if their first attempt is not successful can be found in the CCFM College Catalog.

 Student Complaint and Grievance Procedure